AcadIMAT

 Parma Medical School

-Parma University has recently announced that starting from October 2021 they will be offering an English Medicine and Surgery Programme aimed at international students.
+Parma University started its Medicine and Surgery Programme in English in 2021 aimed at international students.

 Past IMAT Scores of Parma